 Setting achievable targets will vary on a site-to-site basis.
-In addition to achieving minimum Biodiversity Net Gains of 10% (or as prescribed by the local planning authority) from all post 2023 developments, we aim to exceed these minimum targets and achieve greater net gains from these projects.
-We also set targets relating to any such enhancements that are not included in the BNG metric, such as bird boxes and hedgehog domes.
+In addition to achieving minimum Biodiversity Net Gains of 10% (or as prescribed by the local planning authority) from all post 2023 developments in England, we aim to exceed these minimum targets and achieve greater net gains from these projects.
+We seek to achieve biodiversity net gain voluntarily in Scotland and Wales for majority or wholly owned projects.
+We also set targets relating to any such enhancements that are not included in the BNG metric, such as bird boxes and hedgehog houses.